warp-contracts/academy/warp-academy-docs/docs/sdk/advanced/kv-storage.md

 This is a big issue both from the storage perspective (we have to cache very similar, very big json's) and performance perspective - as the state needs to be deep-copied before each interaction - to assure a transactional processing (i.e. either all changes from a given interactions should be applied - or none, in case the contract would throw an Error).

 ### Solution
-This PR introduces an alternative way of storing a contract state - via a Key-Value storage (backed-up by default by the LevelDB).
+An alternative way of storing a contract state - via a Key-Value storage (backed-up by default by the LevelDB) has been introduced.
 This allows to store and/or retrieve only required parts of the state within any given interaction - instead of having to process the whole BIG json each time.

 #### API